wixette/meowlang/README.md

 ### Meow List

-A valid Meowlang source code is simply a text representation of a Meow List.
+A valid Meowlang program is simply a text representation of a Meow List.

 A Meow List is a sequence of Meow elements.